 - Add the sugar, spices, and salt to the egg whites.
 Stir until they are well combined.

 - Add the pecans to the egg white mixture.
-Stir until the pecans are well coated with the egg white mixture.
+Stir coating the pecans entirely with the egg white mixture.

 - Place the pecans on the prepared sheet pan and spread them out in a single layer.